 Athlete Photo Gallery

 Julia Mancuso splits her time between Squaw Valley, Hawaii and hotel rooms across the globe.
-In between, she has captured more major championship medals than any other American woman with eight – three Olympic and five World Championship.
-As a four-event athlete from the beginning, Mancuso started World Cup racing and was a NorAm champion at 16, competed in the Olympics at 17, set a U.S. mark for Junior World Championships medals before she was out of her teens, and then started her twenties by capturing two World Championships medals.
+In between, she has captured more major championship medals than any other American woman with nine – four Olympic and five World Championship.
+As a four-event athlete from the beginning, Mancuso started World Cup racing and was a NorAm champion at 16, competed in the Olympics at 17, set a U.S. record for Junior World Championships medals before she was out of her teens, and then started her twenties by capturing two World Championships medals.

 OFF THE SNOW